wombleton/gitlaw-nz/acts/M/Māori Television Service (Te Aratuku Whakaata Irirangi Māori) Act 2003.md

     (3) In the case of an equality of votes, the chairperson or member presiding has a second or casting vote.

-    (4) A written resolution signed by all the members is effective for all purposes as a resolution passed at a meeting of Te Pūtahi Paoho and may comprise more than 1 copy of the resolution, each signed by 1 or more of the members of Te Pūtahi Paoho.
+    (4) A resolution signed or assented to in writing by all members (whether sent by post, personal delivery, or electronic communication) is as valid and effectual as if it had been passed at a meeting of the board duly called and constituted.

+    (5) The resolution may consist of several documents containing the same resolution, each signed or assented to in writing by 1 or more members.

+    Schedule 1 clause 8(4): replaced, on 28 November 2013, by [section 17][151] of the Māori Television Service (Te Aratuku Whakaata Irirangi Māori) Amendment Act 2013 (2013 No 99).

+    Schedule 1 clause 8(5): inserted, on 28 November 2013, by [section 17][151] of the Māori Television Service (Te Aratuku Whakaata Irirangi Māori) Amendment Act 2013 (2013 No 99).

 ##### 9 Vacancies or irregularities in appointment

 *   (1) Despite a vacancy in its membership, Te Pūtahi Paoho may perform its functions, provided there is a quorum.

-    (2) If subclause (1) applies, Te Pūtahi Paoho may, even if the quorum is not present, request an organisation listed in [clause 1][123] that has no representative on Te Pūtahi Paoho to appoint a representative.
+    (2) If subclause (1) applies, Te Pūtahi Paoho may, even if the quorum is not present, request an organisation listed in [clause 1][152] that has no representative on Te Pūtahi Paoho to appoint a representative.

     (3) The decisions and transactions of Te Pūtahi Paoho are not affected if a member's appointment is defective.

 ##### 10 Change in membership of Te Pūtahi Paoho

-*   In determining whether to give consent under [section 14][21] to a recommendation of the Minister of Māori Affairs to add the name of an organisation to the list in [clause 1][123], or to remove a name of an organisation from that list, Te Pūtahi Paoho must---
+*   In determining whether to give consent under [section 14][21] to a recommendation of the Minister of Māori Affairs to add the name of an organisation to the list in [clause 1][152], or to remove a name of an organisation from that list, Te Pūtahi Paoho must---

     *   (a) make that determination by resolution---